openstack/openstack-manuals/doc/arch-design/source/generalpurpose-technical-considerations.rst

 available hardware.
 Bin packing also requires a common hardware design, with all hardware nodes within a compute resource pool sharing a common processor, memory, and storage layout.
-This makes it easier to deploy, support, and maintain nodes throughout their life cycle.
+This makes it easier to deploy, support, and maintain nodes throughout their lifecycle.

 An overcommit ratio is the ratio of available virtual resources to available physical resources.
 This ratio is configurable for CPU and